 William Randolph Hearst was an admirer of Pulitzer and co-opted some of his techniques while successfully running the San Francisco Examiner.
 While Pultizer occasionally made use of sensationalized headlines, Hearst fully utilized the style to capture the imagination of the public.

 In the 1890s Hearst bought the New York Journal.
 Ironically, Joseph Pulitzer’s younger brother had founded the newspaper a decade earlier.

 Hearst immediately began a circulation war with Pultizer’s New York World in order to capture advertising dollars and thus profit.
 Hearst undercut the price of Pulitzer, selling his papers for one cent against Pultizer’s two cents.

 When Pultizer matched the price hoping to bankrupt the Journal, Hearst lured many of Pulitzer’s staff to work at the Journal instead.

 Included in the staff shuffling was a highly sought-after cartoonist that ran a popular comic strip called Hogan’s Alley.
-The comic strip featured a bald child in a large yellow colored nightshirt that was called the “Yellow Kid.”
+The comic strip featured a bald headed child in a large yellow colored nightshirt called the “Yellow Kid.”